zulip/zulip-gci/tasks/user-guides.md

 potential users and contributors.
 This task involves writing a user guide for one of our features.

+You can see the existing user guide style content that we have at https://chat.zulip.org/help/; we may already have some content related to the relevant feature.
+If so, you should clean up that content and extract it into its own page.

 ## Task Descriptions

 There are three types of task in this category, each corresponding to one of